Personal

 Medical professionals have a duty of care that requires them to take reasonable steps to prevent suicide wherever possible, and though sometimes this is not always possible, if you have lost a loved one due to substandard mental health care or negligence from a medical professional, you may wish to discuss your case with our team of expert clinical negligence solicitors, who can help you to make a suicide claim and give you advice and support through the inquest process.

-At Forbes, our expert team of solicitors can provide legal advice and support for families dealing with the aftermath of preventable suicide and give advice in a number of areas, including:
+At Forbes, our expert team of solicitors can provide legal advice and support for families dealing with the aftermath of preventable suicide where there is a:

 At Forbes solicitors, we know how much the suicide of a loved one can affect the families and friends, and our team of friendly solicitors are there for our clients at every step of the journey.
 We understand that you want answers as to why your loved one didn't receive the adequate care to prevent the suicide, and we are on hand to advise and support you throughout the process.